 And right now, it looks like it will.

-Bitcoin and Ether are by far the biggest and most established CryptoCurrencies out there.
+Bitcoin and Ethereum are by far the biggest and most established cryptocurrencies out there.

 The public key is used as an address to which others can send currency.
 The private key is used to decrypt and access the public key.
 Securing and protecting your private key is absolutely essential.
 If the private key for an address is not kept secret, the currency can be stolen.

-A few known desktop wallets include Bitcoin Core, MultiBit, Armory, Hive OS X, and Electrum.
+A few known desktop wallets include Bitcoin Core, Armory, Hive OS, and Electrum.
 You can also get a mobile digital wallet on your smartphone.
-Bitcoin Wallet, Hive Android and Mycelium Bitcoin Wallet offer mobile wallets.
+Bitcoin Wallet, Hive Android, and Mycelium Bitcoin Wallet offer mobile wallets.

-Once you have to wallet, you can purchase digital currency on an exchange, such as Coinbase or Kraken.
-Cryptocurrency exchanges are websites where you can buy, sell or exchange cryptocurrencies for other digital currency or traditional dollars.
+Once you have a wallet, you can purchase digital currency on an exchange, such as Coinbase or Kraken.
+Cryptocurrency exchanges are websites where you can buy, sell, or exchange cryptocurrencies for other digital currency or traditional dollars.